Gordon Bunshaft: Career

 Other memorable buildings by Bunshaft include the Manufacturers Trust Company Building (1954), the first bank building in the United States to be built in the International Style; the Pepsi-Cola Building (now 500 Park Avenue), completed in 1959; the Beinecke Rare Book and Manuscript Library at Yale University, completed in 1963; 140 Broadway (formerly known as the Marine Midland Building), topped out in 1966; the Lyndon Baines Johnson Library and Museum in Austin, Texas (1971); the Hirshhorn Museum and Sculpture Garden in Washington, D.C.
 (1974); and the National Commercial Bank in Jeddah, Saudi Arabia (1983).

 In an interview for the Chicago Architects Oral History Project, Bunshaft reflected on the Beinecke.
 "I happen to love books, especially bindings and things, and I thought it ought to be a treasure house and it ought to express that by having a large number of beautiful books displayed behind glass," he told Betty J. Blum in 1990.

 "The structure would be covered with onyx and these big panels would be translucent onyx.
 It came from my seeing what I thought was onyx in a Renaissance-type palace in Istanbul. … The whole idea of onyx…is because books cannot be exposed to direct sunlight. … [Onyx] admits soft light, but no sunlight, so it’s like being in a cathedral.
 In ancient times, they used two materials, onyx and alabaster, for small windows.
 [When onyx of sufficient quality proved impossible to acquire, Bunshaft compromised on a stratum of white marble “that was translucent.”]
 When the sun pours in, it’s quite nice with the rich books."

-Bunshaft's only single-family residence was his own, the 2300-square-foot (210 m²) Travertine House.
+Bunshaft's only single-family residence was his own, the 2300-square-foot (210 m2) Travertine House.
 On his death, he left the house to MoMA, which sold it to Martha Stewart in 1995.
-Her extensive remodelling stalled amid an acrimonious planning dispute with a neighbour.
-In 2005, she sold the house to textile magnate Donald Maharam, who described the house as "decrepit and largely beyond repair" and demolished it.
+Stewart's extensive remodelling stalled amid an acrimonious planning dispute with a neighbour.
+In 2005, she sold the house to textile magnate Donald Maharam, who described the house as "decrepit and largely beyond repair" and had it demolished.
 The architectural historian Nicholas Adams, author of Gordon Bunshaft and SOM: Building Corporate Modernism, has lamented the demolition of the Bunshaft house as "the greatest loss" of all the architect's projects that have succumbed to the wrecking ball. "[He] and his wife Nina ... never had children and so their home was not designed for a family so much as it was for art," said Adams, in a 2019 interview.
 "It had his Miròs, Picassos, Moores, and Dubuffets and was surrounded by a remarkable landscape created by [Skidmore, Owings & Merrill’s] Joanna Diman."